Rodalit/TokenVoid/README.md

 - Collect data to train tokenizers.
 - Add pre-trained dictionaries with tokenizers.
 - Add more tokenizers.
+- Write documentation for the library.
+- Publish the library on PyPI.

 NOTE: I am not an expert in NLP, but I am actively exploring this field.
 I will be glad to help in developing and improving my library, as well as any advice and recommendations.